 - Exam Duration: 3 hours

-- The Questions will be from topics covered in Maths, General Aptitude, and Drawing Skills.
+- The questions will be from topics covered in Maths, General Aptitude, and Drawing Skills.

-JEE Main Paper 2 Marking Scheme
+JEE Main Paper 2A Marking Scheme

-- For every correct answer in Maths and Aptitude section, 4 marks will be awarded while 1 mark will be deducted for every incorrect answer.
+- For every correct answer in the Maths and Aptitude section, 4 marks will be awarded while 1 mark will be deducted for every incorrect answer.

 - There is no negative marking for Drawing questions.